 Of all the reasons I enjoyed (and still do enjoy) this recipe, nothing made me happier than when she taught me the art of cutting Lemongrass to extract the full flavor.

 A couple years prior, I had made a Lemongrass soup.
 I never shared the recipe because it fell flat, super flat.
-I used an entire stalk of Lemongrass, and yet the soup tasted nothing like Lemongrass.
+In fact, I used an entire stalk of Lemongrass, and yet the soup tasted nothing like Lemongrass.
 I couldn’t figure out why until I watched Lan prepare this dish.

 The secret to Lemongrass is that you take the Lemongrass stalk’s outer shell off, and then you slice and dice, dice and slice that Lemongrass until it is so finely chopped up that you can’t possibly chop it anymore.

 And that’s it!

 Guys, it changed my relationship with Lemongrass, which rocks because it’s super good for the digestive system, among many other things.

 There is only one “problem” with this recipe and that is the fact that, while I have all the ingredients and can show you the process plus technique via the video below, I do not have exact amounts for each of the 5 ingredients used.